RafailAndreou/MuseumApp/README.md

 # Rafail's Museum App

 Welcome to Rafail's Museum App!
 This app is your gateway to exploring fascinating information about animals, dinosaurs, planets, and sculptures all in one place.
-Developed as a college project, this app combines the creative vision of Rafail and the design expertise of a friend in Figma, brought to life through the Flutter framework.
+Developed as a college project, this app combines the technical ability of Rafail to implement the beatiful design using flutter and the design expertise of a friend in Figma, brought to life through the Flutter framework.
 Whether you're a curious learner or a passionate enthusiast, this app promises to deliver an immersive experience filled with knowledge and wonder.

 ## Features